wangenau/variational_mesh/docs/tutorial.rst

    >>> from flosic_os import ase2pyscf, xyz_to_nuclei_fod
    >>> from flosic_scf import FLOSIC

-At wirst we have to set up the calculation details.
+At next we have to set up the calculation details.

 .. code-block:: python